vinniefalco/LuaBridge/README.md

 LuaBridge offers the following features:

-- Nothing to compile, just include headers!
+- Nothing to compile, just include one header file!

 - Simple, light, and nothing else needed (like Boost).